Agency Program Setup and Execution

 If you're asking the same questions or think that someone is going to ask these questions soon, consider developing a risk model as the first step to building a decision support tool.

 Graphics make metrics so much more accessible for all levels of education!
-We use GIS in nearly all our projects because of this.
+We use Geographical Information Systems in nearly all our projects because of this.

 Managing the spikes in CIP management

-• Which things get done - prioritization - trips people up.
+• Prioritization - what gets done first - trips people up.

-• How they get done - management - tends to catch people by surprise.
+• Management - how things get done - tends to catch people by surprise.

-• How much it costs to get things done changes with every year.
+• Cost - How much it costs to get things done - this changes yearly.

 To serve the interests of the agency and its clients, Ewers Engineering developed a software tool to critical system elements quietly go belly-up, then have to be funded through expensive capitalization.
 When this happens, communities often lose their ability to adapt and begin a decades-long service to debt financing.